For the Christian girl who can't stand being single for another second

 They are all the truth and it is not there to murder our hopes but to give us hope (Psalm 119:114), not there to trap us but to set us free (John 8:32) and not there to weaken us but to strengthen us (Isaiah 41:10).

-And the truth in these versions, Matthew 19:11-12 and 1 Corinthians 7:7 are not here to kill our hopes of ever getting married but here to set us free to this burning desire we have to be married as if the life of a single woman is a curse.
+And the truth in these verses, Matthew 19:11-12 and 1 Corinthians 7:7 are not here to kill our hopes of ever getting married but, here to set us free to this burning desire we have to be married as if the life of a single woman is a curse.

 It is not; it's a gift.